 Please note that enrollment in the Dental Hygiene program does not necessarily eliminate the need to take additional required courses during the day and/or evening.
-Days/times for clinical and lab sessions/classes are subject to change with notice.
+Days/times for clinical and lab sessions/classes are subject to change with notice (i.e., due to inclement weather, unforeseen school closure, etc.).